 - The materials intentionally spiral previously taught knowledge and skills throughout the year.
 The Grades 6-8 Program Guide provides a list of how SEPs and RTCs are spiraled throughout the year.
 The core concepts are included in the summative assessments at the end of each unit. - Across each course of the middle school program, summative assessments in each concept consist of two to three-dimensional items that allow for repeated practice and student demonstration of mastery across the SEPs and RTCs.
-This program allows students multiple opportunities for practice and performance of these components across a course, in addition to opportunities within the other portions of the 5E instructional design of each concept.
+This allows students multiple opportunities for practice and performance of these components across a course, in addition to opportunities within the other portions of the 5E instructional design of each concept.
 Each item was written directly to the TEKS, including connections to the SEPs and RTCs, and teachers can use the resulting data to gather data related to needs for retention and mastery. - Across each course, the materials contain specific content standards within each unit; however, the units are sequenced in each course to build the foundational scientific understandings necessary to achieve the identified core content standards.
-For example, in the grade 7 course, the core idea of convection is discussed in "Convection and Radiation" in Unit 2, "Motion and
+For example, in grade 8, the materials first introduce students to the core idea of the electromagnetic spectrum in Unit 1,